48nes/48nes.github.io/content/projects/personal/shoku.md

 This project is currently a work in progress and will be ready to launch towards the end of April.

 Shoku is a pokemon-like mini game featuring battling between various different "Shokus".
 Each shoku is a food-themed character.
 The site utilizes Python and MySQL on the backend and HTML, CSS, and JavaScript for the frontend.
-It is currently being hosted [here]() through Heroku.
+It will be hosted through Heroku.

 Special thanks to [Nick Bacskai](https://github.com/nbacskai) and [Carter](https://github.com/darling) for working with me on this project.